MirantisContainers/mke-docs/content/docs/reference/ingress/tcp_udp_services.md

 | ingressController.tcpServices   | Indicates TCP service key-value pairs.             |
 | ingressController.nodePorts.tcp | Sets node port mapping for external TCP listeners. |

-In the example procedure, a tcp-echo service that is running in the default namespace on port 9000 is exposed using the port 9000, on NodePort 33011.
+In the example procedure, a `tcp-echo` service that is running in the default namespace on port 9000 is exposed using the port 9000, on `NodePort` 33011.

-1. Deploy a sample TCP service listening on port 9000, to echo back any text it receives with the prefix hello:
+1. Deploy a sample TCP service listening on port 9000, to echo back any text it receives with the prefix `hello`:

    ```yaml
    cat <<EOF | kubectl apply -f -